 The Hungry Ghost Festival

-If you (or your ancestors) need a little livening up today, we recommend you join us in a Chinese Whisper.
-It's a distinctly Asian blend of lychee and fresh ginger that's well worth burning money for.
+If you (or your ancestors) need a little livening up today, we recommend you join us in a Chinese Whisper, a distinctly Asian blend of lychee and fresh ginger.